gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

 #### Solutions:
 - DB Agent restart.
-- Adding support for dynamic reverse tunnel connection reconfiguration.
+- Adjusting agent reverse tunnel logic allowing for dynamic reconfiguration - right now the proxy reverse tunnel proxy settings are obtained once during agent start.

 ### Scenario 2 - switching from `multiplex` to `separate` proxy mode when Teleport proxy is configured only with multiplex port.